stencilproject/Stencil/docs/templates.rst

     There are {{ people.count }} people. {{ people.first }} is the first
     person, followed by {{ people.1 }}.

-For indirect lookup, you can prefix a variable with `$`.
-That variable will be evaluated first, before the actual lookup will happen.
+You can also use the subscript operator for indirect evaluation.
+The expression between brackets will be evaluated first, before the actual lookup will happen.

 For example, if you have the following context: